ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 </table>list(Asian_filter.Asian_filter = "Is this an Asian respondent?",
     AGE_BAND.AGE_BAND = "What is your age band?", DEGREE.DEGREE = "Degree (yes/no)",
-    GENFBACK_3.GENFBACK_3 = "Ancestry (where your relatives and ancestors likely came from and lived a long time ago)") [1] "Is this an Asian respondent?\nWhat is your age band?\nDegree (yes/no)\nAncestry (where your relatives and ancestors likely came from and lived a long time ago)"
+    GENFBACK_3.GENFBACK_3 = "Ancestry (where your relatives and ancestors likely came from and lived a long time ago)")

 ```
 Joining, by = "predictor"